dhutapratama/docs/database-testing.md

 <a name="available-assertions"></a>
 ## Available Assertions

-Laravel provides several database assertions for your [PHPUnit](https://phpunit.de/) feature tests.
+Lets provides several database assertions for your [PHPUnit](https://phpunit.de/) feature tests.
 We'll discuss each of these assertions below.

 <a name="assert-database-count"></a>
 #### assertDatabaseCount